ONode/xpdf-util/README.md

   console.log(data); //print all text
 });
 ```
+tools are the object to store all the regular expression to filter out the lines.

 ### Custome processing work
 There will be some extra works involving from decoding the line from the PDF pages.
 There we have the custom job available for decoding.